abhishekchitnis/ACMaS/README.md

-# ACMaS
+# SIMSR Result Generator by Abhi
-Automated College Management System by Abhi
+SIMSR Result Generator by Abhi